anantSinghCross/handwritten-digit-recognition/README.md

-# handwritten-digit-recognition
+# Handwritten Digit Recognition
-Making and training a Neural Networks model (using keras) to recognize handwritten digits
+Making and training a Neural Networks model (using keras) to recognize handwritten digits.